-Participants, please review the course descriptions below and select only one course through the registration link under the program "description" tab on the previous page.
+Participants, please review the course descriptions below, then select one course and use the corresponding registration link under the program "description" tab on the previous page.

-Fleda and Anne-Marie will serve as our writers-in-residence to the participants of the 2019 Writers Retreat, making themselves available for one-on-one tutorials and meetings.
+Anne-Marie and Mary Kay will serve as our writers-in-residence to the participants of the 2020 Writers Retreat, making themselves available for one-on-one tutorials and meetings.
 Participants may sign up at the Retreat for a limited number of spots, and should be prepared with questions pertinent to their craft, genre, specific project, or the larger topics of book publishing, blogging, touring, and publicity.
 While this is a chance to ask questions and work with award-winning authors, the writer-in-residence role is not designed to allow for critiques of manuscripts.
 Please bring questions, but not pages.